univention/ucsschool-kelvin-rest-api/doc/docs/resource-classes.rst

 The attribute ``udm_properties`` is an object that can contain arbitrary UDM properties.
 It must be configured in the file ``/etc/ucsschool/kelvin/mapped_udm_properties.json``, see :ref:`UDM Properties`.

-**Attention**: Due to the technical way classes are created, udm_properties are set after the initial creation of the school.
-This can lead to a school being created with an error following the subsequent alteration.
-In this case the Kelvin API returns a 500 status code, but the class was created anyways.

 List / Search